Unofficial Karachi mayoral election results trigger clashes between JI, PPP as Wahab leads

-Shortly after reports of PPP’s Barrister Murtaza Wahab winning the Karachi mayor elections were run by a few news channels, clashes between JI and PPP supporters were reported outside the city’s Arts Council of Pakistan where voting had been under way on Thursday.
+Shortly after reports of Barrister Murtaza Wahab winning the Karachi mayor elections surfaced, clashes between JI and PPP supporters were reported outside the city’s Arts Council of Pakistan where voting had been under way on Thursday.

-Footage on Dawn News showed huge crowds of supporters of both parties clashing with each other.
-Some could be seen pelting stones.
-Other footage showed workers pelting stones at security personnel who could be seen blocking the projectiles with their riot shields.

-Earlier, voting for the office of Karachi mayor and his deputy through a show of hands took place, with PPP’s Wahab and Jamaat-i-Islami’s Hafiz Naeemur Rehman in a head-to-head fight.

-According to unofficial results reported by a Dawn.com correspondent, Wahab won the election for the seat of the mayor by acquiring 173 votes while Rehman remained the runner-up.
+According to unofficial results reported by a Dawn.com correspondent, Wahab won the election for the seat of the mayor by acquiring 173 votes while JI’s Naeemur Rehman remained the runner-up.

 A result is yet to be officially announced.